Pinky Amador

-Pilar Cristina "Pinky" Roxas Amador (born March 16, 1966) is a Filipino actress, singer, commercial model and TV host.
+Pilar Cristina "Pinky" Roxas Amador (born March 14, 1966) is a Filipino actress, singer, commercial model and TV host.
 She was in the original London cast of the Cameron Mackintosh musical Miss Saigon.
 She is seen mostly on GMA Network and ABS-CBN.
 Amador is best known for her role as Moira Rutaquio-Tanyag, the main antagonist of Abot-Kamay na Pangarap.

 Background

-Amador is the niece of the late Zenaida Amador, the founder of Repertory Philippines.
+Pilar Cristina Roxas Amador is the niece of the late Zenaida Amador, the founder of Repertory Philippines.
 She is the youngest of three children from a Spanish Filipino family.
-She also graduated Master's Degree in Theater Arts Bristol Old Vic Theater School.
+She also graduated master's degree in Theater Arts Bristol Old Vic Theater School.

 She is related to former presidents Manuel Roxas and Manuel L. Quezon.

 Acting

-Amador graduated from Bristol Old Vic Theatre School (an affiliated school of the University of the West of England) with a master's degree in Acting, where she was awarded with a Chevening Scholarship due to excellence.
+Amador graduated from Bristol Old Vic Theatre School (an affiliated school of the University of the West of England) with a master's degree in acting, where she was awarded with a Chevening Scholarship due to excellence.
 Prior to this, she earned her Bachelor of Arts degree in mass communication from Assumption College San Lorenzo.
 She came to theatre via lead roles in plays I Ought to Be in Pictures, Agnes of God and The Foreigner for which she has won Aliw Awards for Best Stage Actress.